openfisca/openfisca-doc/source/installation/howto_docker.md

 ## Install OpenFisca in a Docker container

 Let's say that you want to install the [openfisca-country-template](https://github.com/openfisca/country-template) model (or your specific country model).
-And you want to work in a directory named `my-openfisca` where any change you do is visible on both sides, locally and on Docker.
+You also want to work in a directory named `my-openfisca` where any change you do is visible on both sides, locally and on Docker.

 1. Go to your working directory:
    - If you don't have one, create a new directory named `my-openfisca`.